 After 30 minutes, place the pan on the stove and then bring to almost boiling over a medium heat.

 Once the broth is almost boiling, turn the heat down to a simmer and add bonito flakes (katsuobushi), spring onion, chicken wings, fresh ginger and garlic cloves to the broth and simmer for 30 minutes.
-This will make a complex yet light broth that is rich in flavour.
+This will make a complex yet light broth that is rich in flavor.

 After 30 minutes of simmering, pour the broth through a sieve lined with kitchen paper placed over a large heatproof mixing bowl.